CSCE Internal Funding

-The first funding round for CSCE Catalyst and Collaborative proposals is rapidly approaching.
-Members of the Research and Development Committee are here to help.
-They will be holding pop-in office hours (listed below) to discuss your research idea, help craft your budget justification, or clarify guidelines.
+The deadline for the second funding round for CSCE Catalyst and Collaborative proposals is March 1, 2020.
+Members of the Research and Development Committee will be holding pop-in office hours to discuss your research idea, help craft your budget justification, or clarify guidelines.
 We want you to be successful!

 Let us know if you can't make any of the office hours and we will set up a time to meet with you.

 • Programs that provide seed funding for your work

 This grant encourages faculty in establishing and maintaining programs of research, scholarly, and/or creative activity.
 Projects should display potential for having a significant impact on one’s field or chart a new trajectory in one’s scholarly, creative or artistic development.

 The Faculty Course Reassignment is an additional funding option of CSCE’s Catalyst Grant.

 This reassignment provides unencumbered time to help fulfill the demands of unusually time-intensive projects.